ddimaria/arrow-db/README.md

 ArrowDB is a teaching tool for learning about the power of Arrow and Arrow tooling in the cloud and in the browser.
 Rust is used as the primary programming language.

+## Demo
+A working demo of the arrow-db-browser can be found at: https://ddimaria.github.io/arrow-db/

 <!-- omit in toc -->
 ## Workspace Members